hero-page/hero-ml/README.md

 In this workflow, the first step is a prompt asking the AI to write a blog post about a certain topic, including three points.
 The second step is a loop action that asks the AI to write a paragraph about each point.
 The result of the second step will be an array of paragraphs, each about one point from the first step.

+# How to use HeroML Interpreter in your project

+This guide will show you how to import and use the HeroML Interpreter in your own projects.

+## Importing the HeroML Interpreter

+Firstly, you need to import the `main` function from the HeroML Interpreter.
+You can do this with the following line of code:

+\```javascript
+import { main } from './compilers/node/compile';
+\```

+Ensure that the path in the import statement correctly points to the location of the `compile.js` file in your project.

+## Setting up the Initial Values

+Before you can use the `main` function, you need to set up the initial values for your dynamic variables.
+These are the variables that will be used in your HeroML script.

+Here's an example of how to set up the initial values:

+\```javascript
+const initialValues = {
+    blog_title: 'SEO Optimization: A short Guide',
+    keywords: "SEO,",
+    tone: 'informative',
+    number_of_main_points: 1
+};
+\```

+In this example, we're setting up four variables: `blog_title`, `keywords`, `tone`, and `number_of_main_points`.

+## Using the HeroML Interpreter

+After setting up your initial values, you can now use the `main` function to interpret your HeroML script.
+You need to pass in two arguments to the `main` function:

+1. The HeroML script as a string
+2. The initial values you just set up

+Here's an example of how to use the `main` function:

+\```javascript
+const heroml = `Your HeroML script goes here`;

+async function run() {
+    try {
+        const finalEnvironment = await main(heroml, initialValues);
+    } catch (error) {
+        console.error('Error:', error);
+    }
+}

+run();
+\```

+In this example, we're wrapping the call to `main` inside an asynchronous function called `run`.
+This is because `main` returns a promise that resolves with the final environment — the output of the last step in the HeroML script.
+The `run` function is then called to initiate the interpretation process.

+This is all there is to using the HeroML interpreter!
+You can now build your own applications using HeroML.
+Remember to replace `Your HeroML script goes here` with your actual HeroML script.

+**Note:** If an error occurs during the interpretation process, it will be caught in the `catch` block and logged to the console.

 # HeroML Extension for Visual Studio Code

 This extension provides support for HeroML in Visual Studio Code, including syntax highlighting.